On This Page

 The issue fee is CI$400 for the holder of a 'Residency and Employment Rights Certificate' on the basis of eight years' residence or CI$1,000 for the dependants of the holder of a 'Certificate for Persons of Independent Means'.

-Please note that as a Permanent Resident, if you then become a Caymanian (and have children and a spouse as dependants) you have only 45 days to 'regularise' your dependants.
-If for some reason you forget, then your spouse’s 'Residency & Employment Rights Certificate (RERC) as the Spouse of a Permanent Resident' will be revoked and there will, in effect, be nothing to extend.
-In this situation, the only option to 'regularise' your spouse’s position is to apply for the 'Right to be Caymanian', but you cannot do this unless you sign an affidavit saying that you tick the 'stable marriage' box.
+Please note that as a Permanent Resident, if you then become a Caymanian (and have children and a spouse as dependants), WORC's position is that you have only 45 days to 'regularise' your dependants.
+If, for some reason, you forget, then your spouse’s 'Residency & Employment Rights Certificate (RERC) as the Spouse of a Permanent Resident' will be revoked and there will, in effect, be nothing to extend.
+In this situation, the only option to 'regularise' your spouse’s position is to apply for the 'Right to be Caymanian', but you cannot do this unless you sign an affidavit saying that you meet the 'stable marriage' requirement.
 Alternatively, if you have been married for less than seven years, then you can simply apply for a RERC on the grounds of being married to a Caymanian.

 Expatriate Children Born in the Cayman Islands and Continuously Resident for the First 10 Years

 The British Nationality Act makes provision for the registration of children born in the Islands (and legally resident for the first ten years of their life) as British Overseas Territories Citizens by virtue of a connection with the Islands.
-While such registration will not make them Caymanian, they will be entitled to a Cayman Islands passport and allowed to reside permanently in the Cayman Islands provided they do not move away, are of good character, and do not breach the Immigration (Transition) Act.
+While such registration will not make them Caymanian, they will be entitled to a BOTC (Cayman Islands) passport and allowed to reside permanently in the Cayman Islands provided they do not move away, are of good character and do not breach the Immigration (Transition) Act.

 This option is available without regard to the immigration status of the parents and an application should be made to the Deputy Governor’s Office as soon as possible following the child’s 10th birthday.
-Such children can hold a Cayman Islands passport, and (independent of their parents) almost certainly be able to apply to become Caymanian immediately following their 15th birthday if still legally and ordinarily a resident in the Cayman Islands at that date.
+Such children can hold a BOTC (Cayman Islands) passport, and (independent of their parents) almost certainly be able to apply to become Caymanian immediately following their 15th birthday if still legally and ordinarily resident in the Cayman Islands at that date.

 Rules Once a Child Turns 18